vaadin/hackathon-24-6/README.md

-# hackathon-23-2
+# hackathon-24-1
-Repository for the 23.2 hackathon
+This is the 23.2 hackathon project that has been upgraded to 24.1.
+Switched ID types from UUID to Long and added a button for adding a custom-styled marker.

+The instructions below belong to the original version.

 ## About the APP